-Click here to see what people have been saying about our new book
+Click here to see what people have been saying about the book

 Climate Change – Biopolicy & Development is a must-read for all who want to become informed and sensitized about possibly the greatest challenge facing humanity today.

 This impressive work addresses such crucial questions as: “How is climate change different from global warming?”
 “How can we be so confident that humans are the primary cause of recent climate change?”
 “Which extreme weather events are posing serious threats to public health and wellbeing?”
 “How will water resources, land and biodiversity be impacted in the coming decades?”
 “What is the role of agriculture and forestry in climate change mitigation?”
 “What is the outlook for the world economy, jobs and education?” and “How has the international community been responding to these growing challenges?”

 The book features nine chapters which outline the complex risks posed by climate change, look into mitigation and adaptation strategies in a variety of sectors, and present key paradigms for global policy with a view to the future.
 The aim is to contribute to the mobilization and inspiration of every individual on our planet, in every dimension of human endeavor, in order to lead to the timely transformation of policy into action.